isaachhk02/Cosmic-Desktop-Debian-Testing/README.md

 - ryanabx (for copr repository)

 # WARNING
-This package contains all COSMIC apps and the desktop itself
+This package contains all COSMIC apps and the desktop itself and it's not official